-Mrs. Walter N. Burn, of Toronto, Canada, who has been visiting Mrs. Edwin E. Bush.
-Seminole Avenue, returned home last Tuesday.
+Mrs. Walter N. Burn, of Toronto, Canada, who has been visiting Mrs. Edwin E. Bush, Seminole Avenue, returned home last Tuesday.
 Mrs. Bush left for California on Dec.
 19, to be gone for the winter.

-Many of the young people are home for the holidays from a head and college.
-A list of them will be published.
+Many of the young people are home for the holidays from school and college.
+A list of them will be published in the next issue.